danielcorsano/reader/README.md

 **Transform long-form text into professional audiobooks with character-aware voices, emotion analysis, and intelligent processing.**

-Perfect for novels, articles, textbooks, research papers, and any long-form content.
+Perfect for novels, articles, textbooks, research papers, and other long-form content that you want to be able to listen to on your own time or offline.
 Built with Kokoro-82M TTS for production-quality narration.
 Works on all platforms with optimizations for Apple Silicon (M1/M2/M3/M4 Neural Engine), NVIDIA GPUs, and AMD/Intel GPUs.

 ## ✨ Core Features